-Running a successful NPS program is more than simply asking your customers for feedback.
+Running NPS software successfully is more than simply asking your customers for feedback.
 It’s about using that feedback to fundamentally improve your product or service.
-But an often under valued aspect of doing NPS well is rigorously following up, also known as closing the loop, with detractors.
+But an often undervalued aspect of doing NPS well is rigorously following up, also known as closing the loop, with detractors.

 1. Convert detractors into promoters